Updated On : October 10, 2022

 Illustrations -

-(a) A is tried for the murder of B by beating him with a club with the intention of causing his death.
+(a) A is tried for the murder of B by beating him with a club to cause his death.

 At A’s trial, the following facts are in issue: - A’s beating B with the club; A’s causing B’s death by such beating; A’s intention to cause B’s death.